udoma-co/terraform-provider-udoma/docs/resources/case_template.md

 ### Optional

+- `ad_categories` (List of String) The list of ad categories for the case template
 - `config` (Attributes) Defines custom behaviour of a case, based on the case template that was used to create it (see [below for nested schema](#nestedatt--config))
+- `confirmation_text` (Map of String) Text for the confirmation window before submiting case
 - `description` (Map of String) The description of the case template, shown in the reporting page
 - `icon` (String) The icon to be displayed on the reporting page
 - `info_text` (Map of String) A longer introduction text, shown in the case specific reporting page